solidi/writing/05-deception-degenerate-ab-testing.md

 ![A paywall can have many testable options.](images/05-07.gif)

-Additionally, moving or closing things unexpectedly may cause more engagement and increase return.
-If services that are relied on are missing, those users will return more frequently until it re-establishes.
+Additionally, moving or closing things unexpectedly will stimulate engagement and increase returns.
+If services that are relied on are missing, those users will return frequently until it re-establishes.

 Finally, we can hide things.